vstconsulting/vstutils/doc/config.rst

 This section is cache backend related settings used by vstutils-based application. vstutils supports all cache backends that Django does.
 Filesystem, in-memory, memcached are supported out of the box and many others are supported with additional plugins.
-You can find details about cache configusupported :django_docs:`Django caches documentation
+You can find details about cache configs supported :django_docs:`Django caches documentation
 <settings/#caches>`.
 In clusters we advice to share cache between nodes to improve performance
 using client-server cache realizations.
 We recommend to use Redis in production environments.

 .. _locks: